netobserv/documents/cncf/CNCF project - GTR.md

 - Messages / events counters.
 - Some histograms tracking operation latency.

 In OpenShift, a Health dashboard is provided to track the most meaningful metrics, alongside with more general ones (CPU, memory, file descriptors, goroutines...).
-For non-OpenShift, a similar dashboard could be created.
+There could be a vendor-neutral version of that dashboard.

 Two Prometheus alerting rules are created, to detect the absence of flows: one for flows received by flowlogs-pipeline, the other for flows written to Loki.
 Those alerts fire when something prevents NetObserv from running normally.